rln71/AZ-400-Designing-and-Implementing-Microsoft-DevOps-solutions/Documentos/lab08/lab08.md

 ### Exercise 1 : Create a DevOps Starter project

-In this exercise, you will use DevOps Starter to facilitate provisioning of a number of resources, including:
+<a name="create_devops_starterproject"></a>In this exercise, you will use DevOps Starter to facilitate provisioning of a number of resources, including:

 -  A GitHub repository hosting: